ogmini/Notepad-State-Library/DFIR Review - Is that Windows Notepad Window really empty.md

 |CRC32|4 bytes|CRC32 Check|
 |[Unsaved Buffer Chunks](#unsaved-buffer-chunk)||Will exist if any changes to the file are unsaved|Will not exist if all changes been saved to the file|

 The image below displays an example of a file with no changes that is in the Saved condition.
-Take note of the values for SavedFileContentLength, Timestamp, FileHash, ContentLength, and Unsaved.
 ![010 Editor view of *.bin for opened file with no changes](/Images/Saved%20File%20-%20Read%20Only.png)
 The image below displays an example of a file with unsaved changes that is in the Unsaved condition.
-Take note of the values for SavedFileContentLength, Timestamp, FileHash, ContentLength,  Content, Unsaved, and Unsaved Buffer Chunks.
 ![010 Editor view of *.bin for opened file with unsaved changed](/Images/Saved%20File%20-%20Changes.png)